project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 - Since you might have configured your URL address with some desired text, you need to replace the default URL address text with your   configured URL text.

-- After replacing the default URL TEXT with the example configured URL text.
+- After replacing the default URL text with the configured URL text.

 This is an example your configured URL : **https://xxxxxx.yyyyyy.com/auth/admin**